Car InsuranceGroup Checker

 Performance

-High performance cars are often in higher groups due to increased risk of accidents.
+High performance cars with faster acceleration and higher top speeds are often placed in higher groups due to increased accident risk.

 Safety Features